liampulles/ranking-cli/README.md

 5. Grouches, 0 pts
 ```

-You can also choose to take input from STDIN, and output to a file, e.g.:
+You can also choose to take input from STDIN and/or output to a file, e.g.:

 ```
 cat example.txt | sportrank -o output.txt